dinfuehr/dora/README.md

 cargo test # runs tests
 ```

-You also need to install dependencies (this this just [capstone](https://github.com/aquynh/capstone) for now):
+You also need to install dependencies (which this just [capstone](https://github.com/aquynh/capstone) for now):

 ```
 $ git clone https://github.com/aquynh/capstone